highchair/artinruins-com/_property/simmons-building.md

 This passive solar feature is expected to supply some of the building’s heating requirements but in general, Lefebvre says, a small amount of water, heated by gas, will pass through the entire building and each office or store will extract the desired heat via its own heat pump. […]

-[The greehouse was never constructed, and we could not find any reasons why.]
+[The greenhouse was never constructed, and we could not find any reasons why.]

 The Simmons Building, itself, occupies one, triangular end of a 19,00 4square foot lot bounded by Point and Eddy Streets.